BradKnowles/value-string/README.md

 `ValueString.Is` | Returns `false`

-`Is` overloads assume TryParse methods to be safe and in cases where they can't find a TryParse method, they wrap the calls within try-catch methods to provide consistent behavior.
+`Is` overloads assume TryParse methods to be safe and in cases where they can't find a TryParse method, they wrap the calls within try-catch blocks to provide consistent behavior.

 See [the unit tests][1] for details.